What do countries and companies want in global plastic treaty talks?

 WHAT DOES THE PETROCHEMICAL INDUSTRY WANT?

-The trade group Global Partners for Plastics Circularity represents major petrochemical producers including members of the American Chemical Council and Plastics Europe.
+The trade group Global Partners for Plastics Circularity represents major petrochemical producers including members of the American Chemistry Council and Plastics Europe.
 The group argues that production caps would lead to higher prices for consumers, and that the treaty should address plastics only after they are made.
-These companies want to focus on encouraging the reuse or recycling of plastics, and on developing the market for burning plastics as fuel, though a previous Reuters investigation found enormous obstacles in this method.
+These companies want to focus on encouraging the reuse or recycling of plastics, including deploying technology that can turn plastic into fuel, though a previous Reuters investigation found enormous obstacles in this method.
 In terms of transparency about chemicals used in production, the group says companies should be allowed to disclose those chemicals voluntarily.

 WHAT DO CORPORATE BRANDS WANT?